Updated Mar 2016

 Full employment means a job for everyone who wants one, including people who are often excluded from the labour market today, such as disabled people, young people and mothers of young children.

+Recently, the employment rate has been hitting its highest level since records began in 1971, but we believe it could be higher still.
 As well as supporting economic growth, full employment is vital to ensuring social inclusion and resilience.

 In practice, we propose that